 The other major cortical input to the hippocampus originates in the LEC.
 Our lab discovered a major dissociation between LEC and MEC in that lateral entorhinal cortical (LEC) does not show any robust spatial firing properties (neither grid cells or place cells) under standard recording conditions (Hargreaves et al., PDF Document: 2005).
 The firing rate maps below show strong spatial tuning of MEC cells but very weak spatial firing in LEC.

-We have shown recently that cells in the superficial layer of lateral entorhinal cortex fire when the rat is investigating objects.
-This is consistent with the notion that LEC is sending predominantly non-spatial information to the hippocampus.
+We shown that cells in the superficial layer of lateral entorhinal cortex fire when the rat is investigating objects.
 Multi-electrode recording in LEC has allowed us to document a number of response types in this region such as firing to familiar objects, memory of object location as indicated by the cell continuing to fire in the location even after the object has been moved, and recognition of a novel object in the environment.

 Our lab also engages in computational modeling of various phenomena seen in the neurophysiological data we have collected from the hippocampus and entorhinal cortex.
 For example, one model describes how the multi-peaked firing of grid cells may be transformed into the single-peaked firing of hippocampal place cells.
 The model theorizes how inputs from grid cells onto place cells may be selected and how place fields may develop in a novel environment as a result of plasticity in the network.
 (Savelli et al., PDF Document: 2010).